dvajs/dva/docs/guide/source-code-explore.md

 ```

-In the `sagaWithOnEffect` function, sagas uses the passed argument (that is, action) to execute the corresponding effect method in the corresponding model, and returns the return value using the resolve stored in the map before returning its return value.
-At the same time, when executing the effect method, all the methods of saga itself (put, call, fork, etc.) are used as the second parameter, and the `concat` is used to splicing behind the action.
-Before the effect method is executed, two actions, start and end, are issued to facilitate the interception and invocation of the onEffect plugin.
+In the `sagaWithOnEffect` function, sagas uses the passed argument (that is, action) to execute the corresponding effect method in the corresponding model, and returns the return value using the `resolve` stored in the map before returning its return value.
+At the same time, when executing the `effect` method, all the methods of saga itself (put, call, fork, etc.) are used as the second parameter, and the `concat` is used to splicing behind the action.
+Before the `effect` method is executed, two actions, `start` and `end`, are issued to facilitate the interception and invocation of the `onEffect` plugin.

 So for `if (m.effects) sagas.push(app._getSaga(m.effects, m, onError, plugin.get('onEffect')));`.